 We stand for Hi-Tech Innovation.
-We invite startups worldwide with good technology and sound business model to set up teams in Poland, work with our corporate partners, and, then, scale-up globally.
+We invite startups worldwide with good technology and a sound business model to set up teams in Poland, work with our corporate partners, as so to scale-up globally.

 We stand for Diversity.
-The 31 startups we have promoted in 2019 come from Poland, Estonia, Ukraine, Germany, UK, US, Austria and 5 other countries with 18 nationalities represented in their teams.
+There are more than 500 startups we have promoted up to the year 2022, coming from Poland, Estonia, Ukraine, Germany, UK, US, Austria and 5 other countries with 18 nationalities represented in their teams.

 We will set up your growth path in Poland

-Together with our international mentors we will give you the best advice on how to expand to Poland and hire the most talented people for you.
-We will also use our connections with corporate partners so that you will get a chance to run a pilot.
+Together with our international mentors we will give you the best advice on how to expand in Poland and hire the most talented people.
+We will also use our connections with corporate partners to give you the chance to run a pilot with them.

 STARTUPS AND CORPORATIONS

-World does not stop and corporations need to adjust to the fast-changing environment but having their long-term strategies in mind.
-We will help them achieving these goals by matching startups with the most advanced technology that meets corporate goals and objectives.
-To facilitate cooperation between startups and corporations we are organizing innovation workshops one in a while.
+The world does not stop changing, and corporations need to adjust to the fast-moving environment whilst sticking to their long-term strategies.
+We will help them to achieve these goals by matching startups with the most advanced technology that meets corporate goals and objectives.
+To facilitate cooperation between startups and corporations we frequently organize innovation workshops.

 Our end game is to create the most innovative ecosystem

-Do you know that we are facilitating technological development since 2012?
+Did you know that we have been facilitating technological development since 2012?

 We are a non-profit organization whose mission is to create an innovation hub by bringing together prominent Polish and international startups with inventors, entrepreneurs and scientists from all over the world.